 Hardware binning is appropriate when the CCD's plate scale vastly oversamples the seeing.
 The plate scale is inversely proportional to the telescope's focal length.
-The shortest focal lengths we have used in four years of PHOT deployments has been 3750 mm on our 14-inch Schmitt-Cassegrain telescopes.
-This focal length produces a plate scale of 0.055 arcsec/ μ m (or 0.7 arcsec/pixel for our 13 μ m pixels).
-This plate scale oversamples the seeing resolution from most (but not all) sites; we would consider binning (2 x 2) only if the seeing were worse that 2 arcsec or if there were a need for a wide field of view (FOV) at fast frame rates.
-If the seeing conditions vary substantially from frame to frame, one might extract a photometrically better lightcurve using PSF (Point Spread Function) fitting instead of aperture photometry.
-In these cases, there is a benefit to oversampling the PSF as part of the PSF fitting process.
+The shortest focal lengths we have used in 4 yr of PHOT deployments has been 3750 mm on our 14 inch (35 cm) Schmitt-Cassegrain telescopes.
+This focal length produces a plate scale of $0.055'' \ \mu m^{-1}$ (or 0.7'' pixel-1 for our 13 μm pixels).
+This plate scale oversamples the seeing resolution from most (but not all) sites; we would consider binning (2 × 2) only if the seeing were worse than 2" or if there were a need for a wide field of view (FOV) at fast frame rates.
+If the seeing conditions vary substantially from frame to frame, one might extract a photometrically better light curve using PSF (point-spread function) fitting instead of aperture photometry.
+In these cases, there is a benefit to oversampling the PSF as part of the PSF-fitting process.

 Software binning (after individual pixels have been read out, as opposed to on-chip binning in hardware) is never appropriate.
-Like hardware binning, it reduces the the spatial resolution, but unlike binning in hardware, it provides no improvements in read-out time or higher signal-tonoise ratios (SNR).
+Like hardware binning, it reduces the spatial resolution, but unlike binning in hardware, it provides no improvements in readout time or higher S/N.

-1.2.2 Noise Sources
+1.2.2.
+Noise Sources

-There are many more faint stars than bright ones, and many more occultations of faint stars than bright ones.
-The practical faint-event limit depends on the SNR that can be obtained during an event, which in turn depends on brightness of the occulted star, the occulting object, the maximum acceptable exposure time, the read noise and the noise from combined background sources.
+There are many more faint stars than bright ones and many more occultations of faint stars than bright ones.
+The practical faint-event limit depends on the S/N that can be obtained during an event, which in turn depends on brightness of the occulted star, the occulting object, the maximum acceptable exposure time, the read noise, and the noise from combined background sources:

-$$SNR = \frac{S}{\sqrt{rn^2 + S + O + BG}}\tag{2}$$
+$$S/N = \frac{S}{\sqrt{rn^2 + S + O + BG}},$$ (2)

-where the numerator, S, is the signal (counts from the occulted star in e-) and the denominator is the noise, which is the quadratic sum of variances due to read noise (rn^2) and photon shot noise from the source (S), the occulter (O) and background sources (BG).
+where the numerator, S, is the signal (counts from the occulted star in e^{-}) and the denominator is the noise, which is the quadratic sum of variances due to read noise (rn2) and photon shot noise from the source (S), the occulter (O), and background sources (BG).
 Equation (2) assumes that the noise sources are uncorrelated and that all noise terms are in units of electrons.
 Dark current has never been a significant noise source in any of our occultation campaigns, due to the short exposure times that have been used.
-In addition to terms in the denominator of (2), other systematic noise sources can corrupt a lightcurve, like variable clouds or scintillation.
+In addition to terms in the denominator of equation (2), other systematic noise sources can corrupt a light curve, like variable clouds or scintillation.
 We always ratio the flux from the occulted star to one or more on-chip comparison stars.
-The widest FOV used to date with the PHOT systems has been 6 arcminutes (with the 3750 mm focal-length portable 14inch telescopes), small enough to insure that the entire FOV is affected similarly by cloud cover, scintillation and variable seeing.
+The widest FOV used to date with the PHOT systems has been 6' (with the 3750 mm focal-length portable 14 inch telescopes), small enough to ensure that the entire FOV is affected similarly by cloud cover, scintillation, and variable seeing.

 Although the variance in counts from the occulted object O (which is equal to the counts from O) might be considered to be part of the background, we have explicitly called it out as a separate noise source to emphasize that the photon shot noise from the occulting object often dominates all other noise sources.